 Places to visit in Madurai in 1 day – FAQs

-What are the must-visit places in Madurai in one day?
+What are the Places to visit in Madurai in 1 day?

 Key attractions in Madurai include the Meenakshi Amman Temple, Thirumalai Nayakkar Palace, Gandhi Memorial Museum, Koodal Azhagar Temple, and the bustling local markets.